 The statement of net position provides the perspective of the District as a whole.
-The table below provides a summary of the District's net position for June 30, 2019 and June 30, 2018.
+Net position at June 30, 2019 has been restated due to the implementation of GASB Statement No. 84.
+The table below provides a summary of the District's net position for June 30, 2020 and June 30, 2019.